Ronique-TheYoungTech/caino-phase1-network-automation/Week1-Network-Fundamentals/IP-Fundamentals/Week1-Network-Fundamentals/IP-Fundamentals/Lab2-IPv6-Addressing/README.md

 ## ✅ 1.
 IPv6 Interface Summary

-Use this command to verify IPv6 addresses on all interfaces.
+I used this command to verify IPv6 addresses on all interfaces.

 ```bash
 show ipv6 interface brief